mwgeurts/systematic_error/README.md

 ## Gamma Computation Methods

-Following dose re-calculation, a Gamma analysis is performed based on the formalism presented by D. A. Low et. al., [A technique for the quantitative evaluation of dose distributions.](http://www.ncbi.nlm.nih.gov/pubmed/9608475), Med Phys.
+To compute the 3D gamma analysis metric, a Gamma analysis is performed based on the formalism presented by D. A. Low et. al., [A technique for the quantitative evaluation of dose distributions.](http://www.ncbi.nlm.nih.gov/pubmed/9608475), Med Phys.
 1998 May; 25(5): 656-61.
 In this formalism, the Gamma quality index *&gamma;* is defined as follows for each point in measured dose/response volume *Rm* given the reference dose/response volume *Rc*:

 *&gamma; = min{&Gamma;(Rm,Rc}&forall;{Rc}*